-2. We led the defeat of the Conservation and Reinvestment Act (CARA) and the National Heritage Rives Act by educating our members and policymakers as to why the proposals would dramatically erode private property rights in America.
+- Led the defeat of the Conservation and Reinvestment Act (CARA) and the National Heritage Rivers Act by educating our members and policymakers as to why the proposals would dramatically erode private property rights in America.
 The bills gave even more regulatory power and condemnation money to federal agencies.
-Even though we were told nothing could stop the passage of CARA, we prepared an in depth white paper on the act that set forth clearly the problems with the proposal and then distributed it nationwide.
+Even though we were told nothing could stop the passage of CARA, we prepared an in-depth white paper on the act that clearly set forth the problems with the proposal; then we distributed it nationwide.
 This report is credited with changing the minds of many policymakers, which ultimately led to the bill’s defeat.
 Through a similar campaign, we stopped three grazing bills in the 1990s that would have dramatically restricted private ownership of water in the West.
 Landowners would have seen their water rights confiscated by federal agencies through even more stringent environmental regulations than are authorized today.

-4. We set forth the arguments our members used to convince policymakers to abandon plans that would have given Bureau of Land Management, a huge resource agency, independent law enforcement powers above that of the local sheriffs.
+- Set forth the arguments our members used to convince policymakers to abandon plans that would have given Bureau of Land Management, a huge resource agency, independent law enforcement powers above that of the local sheriffs.
 By supporting local sheriffs, we helped protect citizens from another layer of bureaucracy that threatened individual liberty in America.

 - Helped citizens in central Texas stop a regional habitat conservation plan that would have allowed Bexar county to control the use of conservation lands in six surrounding counties.
 Learn More